Felipegg2/sql_project/README.md

 ✔️ To explore the available tools to do analysis with PostgreSQL, like charts, tables, math and text functions developed in SQL.

-✔️ To develop 10 queries on PostgreSQL with their .cvs file.
+✔️ To develop 10 queries on PostgreSQL with one .cvs database of DVD rental store.
 These queries seek to explain how the data is distributed and sorted into 15 different tables.

 ✔️ To share through a blog on GitHub the results of that process.
 How the queries were coded and if the results achieved support a right analytical position.